Robert A. Nakamura: Filmmaker

 Nakamura's personal documentary Manzanar (1972) revisited childhood memories of incarceration in an American concentration camp during World War II and has been selected for major retrospectives on the documentary form at the San Francisco Museum of Art and Film Forum, Museum of Contemporary Art, Los Angeles.
-In 1980 he co-directed Hito Hata: Raise the Banner, considered to be one of the first Asian American feature films, produced by and about Asian Americans.
+In 1980, he co-directed Hito Hata: Raise the Banner, considered to be one of the first Asian American feature films, produced by and about Asian Americans.
 He is the recipient of more than 30 national awards.
 He was the first to receive Visual Communications' Steve Tatsukawa Memorial Award in 1985 for leadership in Asian American media.
-In 1994 the Asian Pacific American Coalition in Cinema, Theatre & Television of UCLA instituted the "Robert A. Nakamura Award" to recognize outstanding contributions of other Asian Pacific American visual artists.
-In 1996 he founded the UCLA Center for EthnoCommunications.
+In 1994, the Asian Pacific American Coalition in Cinema, Theatre & Television of UCLA instituted the "Robert A. Nakamura Award" to recognize outstanding contributions of other Asian Pacific American visual artists.
+In 1996, he founded the UCLA Center for EthnoCommunications.
 In 1997, the Smithsonian Institution presented a retrospective of his work.
-Also that year he created (with Ishizuka) the Frank H. Watase Media Arts Center at the Japanese American National Museum.
-In 1999 he was named the Japanese American Alumni Professor of Japanese American Studies at UCLA, where he is presently an emeritus professor.
+Also that year, he created (with Ishizuka) the Frank H. Watase Media Arts Center at the Japanese American National Museum.
+In 1999, he was named the Japanese American Alumni Professor of Japanese American Studies at UCLA, where he was also an emeritus professor.
 Nakamura's film Manzanar was preserved by the Academy Film Archive in 2011.

+Personal life and death

+Nakamura was married to writer and media producer Karen L. Ishizuka.
+The couple had two children, one of whom is filmmaker Tadashi Nakamura.

+Nakamura died in Culver City, California on June 11, 2025, at age 88.